Telework has many benefits but there are also risks that shouldn’t be ignored. Take action to avoid burnout.

 Stay alert to the warning signs and follow the various tips.
 Develop a comprehensive “wellness” strategy to preserve your quality of life, both personal and professional, during this extraordinary period.

-Remember that a good work-life balance and contact with colleagues and those around you will help you cope with the challenges of working from home.
+Remember that a good work-life balance and contact with colleagues and those around you, even virtual contacts, will help you cope with the challenges of working from home.

 Would you like to be better equipped to support your management teams during these exceptional times?
 Are you concerned that some of your employees may be at risk of burnout?
 Contact our experts for valuable advice geared to your situation.